Securely use Snowflake from VS Code in the browser

 Remember that we can have only one callback URL?
 Well, this is the moment that we are going to solve this problem.
 We are going to host an API on this callback URL.
 After the user login, they are redirect to the redirect URL with a GET request containing the following parameters:

-, the same base64 encoded json we passed from the CLI
+- state, the same base64 encoded json we passed from the CLI

 This will be redirected to our API, in our API we can read the state, and get the HOST of the VS Code environment and the port where our CLI is listening to a response.
 This means we know where we can forward the request!

-In the CLI we can then verify the state to make sure it is the same state we started our authentication flow with (this is protection against cross site request forgery, you can read more here), and we can use the authentication code
+In the CLI we can then verify the state to make sure it is the same state we started our authentication flow with (this is protection against cross site request forgery, you can read more here), and we can use the authentication code to trade in for an access token.

 3. Setting the credentials in the environment

-we can trade it in for a real access token.
+Now that we have the authentication code we can trade it in for a real access token.

 To do that we need to use the token endpoint.
 I am not going to go into the details of this since it is a typical OAUTH token endpoint call, and pretty standard.